benallfree/mdsvex-enhanced-images/README.md

 ## Advanced Usage: Custom Path Resolution

-If the default path resolution strategy doens't work for your needs, you can optionally provide a custom `resolve` function:
+If the default path resolution strategy doesn't work for your needs, you can optionally provide a custom `resolve` function:

 ```js
 mdsvex({